Unparliamentary language: Northern Ireland

 The Speaker of the Northern Ireland Assembly, William Hay, gave a ruling in the chamber on 24 November 2009 on unparliamentary language.
 In essence rather than making judgements on the basis of particular words or phrases that have been ruled to be unparliamentary in the Assembly or elsewhere the Speaker said that he would judge members' remarks against standards of courtesy, good temper and moderation which he considered to be the standards of parliamentary debate.
 He went on to say that in making his judgement he would consider the nature of members' remarks and the context in which they were made.
 In 2013, Hay ruled that insinuation of MLAs being members of proscribed organizations was unparliamentary language.
+In 2025, Alliance Party MLA Nuala McAllister was ejected from the chamber for calling the Deputy Speaker Steve Aiken "patronising" and for refusing to withdraw the comment.

 Wales

-In the National Assembly for Wales the Presiding Officer has intervened when the term "lying" has been used.
-In December 2004, the Presiding Officer notably sent Leanne Wood out of the chamber for referring to Queen Elizabeth II as 'Mrs Windsor'.
+In the Senedd the Presiding Officer has intervened when the term "lying" has been used.
+In December 2004, the Presiding Officer notably sent Leanne Wood out of the chamber for referring to Queen Elizabeth II as "Mrs Windsor".